jrosdahl/miniircd/README.md

 and JAILUSER to suit your needs, then run ``make jail`` as root.
 If you have a motd file or an SSL pem file, you'll need to put them in the jail as well:

     # cp miniircd.pem motd.txt /var/jail/miniircd

-Remember to specify the paths for --statedir, --logdir, --motd, and --ssl-pem-file from within the jail, e.g.:
+Remember to specify the paths for --state-dir, --log-dir, --motd and --ssl-pem-file from within the jail, e.g.:

-    # sudo miniircd --statedir=/ --logdir=/ --motd=/motd.txt --setuid=nobody \
+    # miniircd --state-dir=/ --log-dir=/ --motd=/motd.txt --setuid=nobody \
           --ssl-pem-file=/miniircd.pem --chroot=/var/jail/miniircd

 Make sure your jail is writable by whatever user/group you are running the